In recent years, modern art in Azerbaijan has been enjoying something of a renaissance.

 Several prominent creations by Western artists are also on display, most notably by Salvador Dali, Pablo Picasso and Marc Chagall.

 "Among the numerous works on display in our museum, the work of the avant-garde artist Aida Makhmudova attracts a great deal of attention among visitors", art expert Lala Guliyeva told Euronews.

 "She uses such non-standard material in her work, like charcoal, epoxy resin and construction foam.
 This technique has a 3-D effect".

-Built by French architect Jean Nouvel, the Museum of Modern Art’s unusual multidimensional design was inspired by the Azerbaijani artist Altay Sadikh-zadeh.
+The Museum of Modern Art’s unusual multidimensional design was inspired by the Azerbaijani artist Altay Sadikh-zadeh.

 A popular place among both art lovers and tourists, today it’s one of the capital’s top cultural attractions.